-My case is taking too long.
 Nothing happens quickly in a workers’ compensation case.
-A simple request for medical records can easily take four to six weeks, and it can take many more months for you to be scheduled for an examination with a physician.
-The vast backlog of cases in most workers’ comp courts can lead to further delays.
+A simple request for medical records can easily take four to six weeks, and it could take many more months for you to be scheduled for an independent medical examination.
+The huge backlog of cases in most workers’ comp courts can lead to further delays.
 In the vast majority of cases, blaming your attorney for these delays is like blaming the waiter because your steak isn’t cooked properly.
 The fault usually lies with the chef, not the server.
 In most circumstances, hiring a new attorney won't speed up your case.
 In fact, there's a better chance that switching lawyers will postpone matters even further, especially if your workers' comp hearing is approaching.

 If your attorney isn’t keeping you updated on the status of your case, you may have cause for concern.
 Keep in mind, however, that legal assistants and paralegals can be valuable sources of information about the workers' comp process in general and your case in particular.
 If your lawyer is unavailable when you call, request that a phone conference or in-office meeting be scheduled.
 Make it clear at your next meeting that you expect better communication.
 Your attorney should listen to your concerns and take steps to improve communication in the future.

 Attorneys who don't specialize in workers' comp tend not to understand the nuances of this complex field of law.
-If you're not confident that your attorney has a solid grasp of the legal issues in your case, you'd be well-advised to look for a new one.
+If you're not confident that your lawyer has a solid grasp of the legal issues in your case, you'd be well-advised to look for a new one.
 Before you hire a replacement, make sure that attorney regularly handles workers' comp cases and can explain the relevant issues to you.
 Ask for references from former clients or other attorneys if you have any doubt.

-Bear in mind that you've presumably hired your attorney for his or her expertise in the field of workers' comp.
+Bear in mind that you've presumably hired your attorney for his or her legal expertise in the field of workers' comp.
 While it can be tempting to second-guess your lawyer's actions or strategy, to some extent you simply must trust your attorney's instincts and judgment.

 At first blush, requiring multiple attorneys to split a single fee appears to be a good deal for clients.
 The downside to this arrangement is that it becomes much harder for clients to find a second attorney after firing their first.
 Attorneys' fees in workers' comp cases are already low-margin even under the best circumstances.
-Most attorneys are reluctant to accept new cases that will pay only a fraction of their usual fee.
+So most attorneys are reluctant to accept new cases that will pay only a fraction of their usual fee.